Trade marking is internationally recognized to protect and guard against fraudulent imitations.

 We have learned that there is some confusion about what really is authentic genuine Nebula Stone.

 The pictures below will make it clear.

-Some companies have cut out the small black and green pieces of Kambaba and falsely sold them as small Nebula Stones or jewelry.
+Some companies have cut out the small black and green pieces of Kambaba and falsely sold them as small Nebula Stones or jewelry or rings.

 Kambaba Jasper or Crocodile rock are Stromatolite Fossils of fossilized Algae.
 Stromatolites are massively mined by many giant Corporate mining companies around the world.

 ?
 What is Kambaba Jasper ?
 (Well, look at all the names below)

 Kambamba/Kambaba/Stromatolite, Fossilized Stromatolite Algae/Kambaba/Eldarit/Kabamba/Kumara/Green Stromatolite Jasper, Kabamby/Cumbamba/Cambamba/Combamba/Combamby/Amphibianite/Stromatolite Jasper/Galaxyite, etc/Brecciated Army Jasper/Camo Stone Kambaba Jasper.

 Fossilized Stromatolite Algae comes in many variations and different countries.
 The Kambaba variations falsely being sold under it's many different copy cat names primarily comes from the South African Rift, near Madagascar.
 It has been sold under many, many different misleading names to mislead the public.

 And now some unethical companies are intentionally selling Kambaba Jasper falsely calling them Nebula Stone and other variations and combinations of the name.

 A crystal skull book mistakenly implies that the two stones are similar.
 It is understandable where people can be confused and led astray simply by reading a passage on a subject where the author is also understandably misinformed.
 Through no fault of their own; people believe simply what they believe, especially when they don't have the right facts.